Holiday cottage Casa Amarela

 The cosy cottage of 45 sqm. consists of a living room with dining area and kitchentte, 2 bedrooms with double beds and a bathroom with shower.
 In front of the cottage is a spacious terrace with garden furniture and table tenis for relaxing or playing.
 There is a washing machine and clothes dryer for use in the separate laundry room.
 The pool of 5.10 m in diameter and 1,25 m deep can be used as well as the trampoline.

-We live on the property in the separate main house with our 7 years old son and a very old dog.
+We live on the property in the separate main house with our 7 years old son.
 We are happy to live in this beautiful surroundings and like to share it with others.

 |Size||Sleeps up to 4, 2 bedrooms|